NickCalabs/nickcalabs.github.io/_posts/Books/2017-02-19-How-to-Create-a-Mind.markdown

 ##Conclusion
 <i>How to Create a Mind: The Secret of Human Thought Revealed</i> has enlightened me in many ways.
 It’s crucial to understand the mind in order to break the barriers of science and technology.
-By understanding the hippocampus’ job and knowing it is the first step in a widespread disease, we’re able to pinpoint what needs to be fixed and can more easily develop an implant to resolve or mitigate the damage.
+By understanding the hippocampus’ job and knowing its failure is the first step in a widespread disease, we’re able to pinpoint what needs to be fixed and can more easily develop an implant to resolve or mitigate the damage.

 To fully understand a computer you should learn how to code and to be a better driver you should take apart the engine.
 There’s a lower level to everything that must be understood to accomplish any innovation.
 Although I haven’t learned enough to build a mind myself, I feel accomplished enough to notice what’s going on up there when I recall a novel idea or catch a baseball.